-Since the release of Levin’s book, three state legislatures (Alaska, Florida, and Georgia) have passed resolutions that apply for an Article V convention of states that would meet to craft constitutional amendments that would “impose fiscal restraints on the Federal Government, limit the power and jurisdiction of the Federal Government, and limit the terms of office for federal officials and members of Congress.”
-That language was drafted by Convention of States Project.
+Since the release of Levin’s book, six state legislatures (Alaska, Alabama, Florida, Georgia, Indiana, and Tennessee) have passed resolutions that apply for an Article V convention of states to craft constitutional reforms that would “impose fiscal restraints on the Federal Government, limit the power and jurisdiction of the Federal Government, and limit the terms of office for federal officials and members of Congress.”
+That language was drafted by Convention of States Project which Levin has endorsed.

 The Convention of States movement has since garnered widespread support from a host of notable conservative figures.

 The Texas Governor called upon the Texas state legislature to pass a resolution calling for a Convention of States that would rein in the power of the federal government and restore power to the states.
 Abbott also unveiled his Texas Plan, which includes an agenda for the future convention and nine ideas for constitutional reforms.